Household Support Fund

 The Household Support Fund (HSF) has been provided by the Department for Work and Pensions to deliver support to Hartlepool’s most vulnerable households.

-The Council has been allocated £1.9 million to provide support to low income and vulnerable households who may be struggling with their energy and food costs, or who need other essential household items.
-Funding covers the period between 1st April 2023 to 31st March 2024 and is in addition to our Holiday Activities Programme that runs during the main school holidays.
-Click here for more information about the activities programme.
+The grant is to support low income and vulnerable households who may be struggling with their energy and food costs, or who need other essential household items.
+Funding covers the period between 1st April 2024 to 30th September 2024 and is in addition to our Holiday Activities Programme that runs during the main school holidays.
+Click here for more information about the holiday activities programme.

 The HSF offers discretionary support rather than being a legal entitlement.
 This means that awards are subject to the scheme having available/remaining funding and to any local criteria that is set as agreed by ward councillors.